MdAbdulKayumKhan/car-dealer-client-side/README.md

 ## Normal user manage his/her orders and make new order , make review
 ## heroku and firebase to deply
 ## Admin can manage all functionality
-## Add new Product, make admin, palse order, update status and delete anyone's order
+## Add new Product, make admin, plase order, update status and delete anyone's order